Managing Director, African Community Center (ACC), D.C. Metro

 Elise is the point person for SIV post-arrival walk-in requests, and she processes and tracks trends of R&P Period Reports, IOM Loan Collection Reports, I-94 record delay inquiries, and Social Security Card delays.
 Elise began at ECDC as the R&P Processing intern in September 2017 before officially becoming a part of the processing team as a specialist in February 2018.
 Her field of study was Anthropology, and she holds a Bachelor of Arts degree from Ohio University.

 Elizabeth is a Program Officer for the Preferred Communities Program.
 She holds a Master’s of Social Work from Barry University and a Master’s in Public and International Affairs from the University of Pittsburgh.
-Elizabeth has also completed the Trauma and Recovery Certificate Program from Harvard’s Center for Refugee Trauma.
+Elizabeth has also completed the Global Mental Health Trauma and Recovery Certificate Program from Harvard’s Program in Refugee Trauma (HPRT).
 Prior to joining ECDC, Elizabeth worked for a refugee technical assistance provider that focused on refugee mental health and also worked for a resettlement agency where she coordinated the employment programs.

 Jonathan serves as lead on ECDC’s P-3 Family Reunification Program, Central American Minors Program and Lautenberg Program.
 He manages assurances, inquiries, allocations, transfers and associated case reports in ECDC’s processing unit.
 Previously, Jonathan helped resettle refugees and Special Immigrant Visa (SIV) holders in Maryland and Northern Virginia through ECDC’s African Community Centers.
 He began as an intern with ACC-DC in Silver Spring, Maryland where he became a Reception & Placement Case Manager.
 Prior to his position with ECDC, Jonathan served as Lead Reception and Placement Case Manager for ACC-VA in Arlington, Virginia.